 Statutory Requirement: The Governing Body should ensure that this policy clearly sets out how staff will be supported in carrying out their role to support children with medical conditions, and how this will be reviewed.
-It should specify how training needs will be assessed and by whom training will be commissioned and provided which may have been provided by healthcare professionals or parents/carers.
+It should specify how training needs will be assessed and by whom training will be commissioned and provided.

-The school policy should be clear that any member of school staff providing support to a child with medical needs should have received suitable advice or training from either their parent/carer and/or a medical professional.
+The school policy should be clear that any member of school staff providing support to a child with medical needs should have received suitable training.